ArbitRandomUser/MPVShow/readme.md

 in  presentation.lua and run with

 `$ mpv --script=presentation.lua yourawesomevideo.mp4`
-you may also want to pass --no-osd-bar to avoid
+you may also want to pass --no-osd-bar to avoid annoying osdbar while seeking , You may also pass --no-osc-bar to disable the onscreen controller.

 Every entry in .slinfo is a timestamp that indicates the end of the slide.
 Add additional keyword "loop"